28 Sep Amargosa Opera House

 The ghost town of Death Valley Junction, on the California/Nevada border near the National Park, was built in 1923-1925 as a company town by the Pacific Coast Borax Company.
 It included a recreation hall used for dances, movies, and town meetings.
 In July of 1968, Marta Becket, a transplanted dancer from New York, discovered the recreation hall and began its transformation into the Amargosa Opera House.
 It took her six years to complete her murals on all the walls and ceiling.
-She painted an entire audience (see interior VR), filled with characters who might have attended a 16th century opera.
+She painted an entire audience (see interior VR), filled with characters who might have attended a 16th-century opera.
 You can learn more about Marta Becket and the Opera house here, or here.

-For the phone/tablet version, touch here.
+For the HMD (Google Cardboard) version, touch here.